 Whether you're building a sprawling metropolis in Cities: Skylines (pictured), joysticking it to the man in Microsoft Flight Simulator or raising a family in The Sims, simulation games are undoubtedly most at home on PC.
 We admit there's certainly some potential on mobile platforms too.

 2. Strategy games

 We're including both real-time and turn-based because, quite frankly, they're all better on PC.
-Civilisation V is a case in point – it's only available on PC, as OS X and consoles cannot handle it.
+Civilization VI is a case in point – it's only truly available on PC, as Mac OS can only support the single player campaign and consoles cannot handle it all.
 Looking back, it took three years before Civ II was ported to the PlayStation, and by that time the PC already had Age Of Empires II.

 Most strategy games have to be pared down for console consumption as their internal architecture means the processing power is balanced heavily on graphical output rather than raw number crunching.
 That's why football manager sims always feel like demos on consoles.
-The Total War series, the newest of which is Attila, released earlier in 2015, has never ventured out to our console brethren – consoles just can't handle the real-time battles and system requirements.
+The Total War series, the newest of which is Warhammer 2, release date pending, has never ventured out to our console brethren – consoles just can't handle the real-time battles and system requirements.

 That's not to say that it's impossible and foolhardy to make a playable and enjoyable strategy game on a console, as Halo Wars on the Xbox and Advance Wars on the humble GBA proved.
 Certain concessions have to be made – the lack of keyboard and mouse means that not all the options are available all the time as they are on PC, and selecting units can be finicky without a mouse.
 So it's a strategic move to stick with a PC.